Kingflow-23/EEG-Benchmark-on-DEAP-dataset/METHODOLOGY.md

   production MLP;
 - spectral LSTM/GRU/TCN and channel CNN-Attention/CNN-LSTM ports: speculative
   reinterpretations superseded by the actual production CNN and reference LSTM;
-- LightGBM and CatBoost: duplicate the optional boosted-tree hypothesis already represented by XGBoost;
+- LightGBM and CatBoost: duplicate the boosted-tree hypothesis already represented by XGBoost;
 - TabNet: another tabular deep model, less distinct once FT-Transformer and the production MLP are present.